-Kyle Gibson has thrown 5,415 pitches that have been tracked by the PITCHf/x system between 2011 and 2015, including pitches thrown in the MLB Regular Season and Fall/Winter Ball.
-In 2015, he has relied primarily on his Sinker
+Although he has not thrown an MLB pitch in 2018, Kyle Gibson threw 12,214 pitches that were tracked by the PITCHf/x system between 2011 and 2017, including pitches thrown in the MLB Regular Season and Fall/Winter Ball.
+In 2017, he relied primarily on his Sinker

 Basic description of 2017 pitches compared to other RHP:

 His sinker is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sinkers and has little sinking action compared to a true sinker.
 His fourseam fastball has essentially average velo and has slightly less natural movement than typical.
 His slider generates a high number of swings & misses compared to other pitchers' sliders and results in somewhat more groundballs compared to other pitchers' sliders.
 His change is a prototypical pitch with few remarkable qualities.
 His curve has little depth, is slightly harder than usual and has primarily 12-6 movement.